Kaesual/common-games-collection/README.md

 **Discord**

 I understand that not everyone is willing to sign up to a new platform, and that's fine.
 I am also running a Discord community for everyone else, so come join the [Common Games Community on Discord](https://discord.gg/FcK7PsdXtF) in case this is your preferred option.

+**Reddit**

+I also post updates about the game versions I make on reddit every once in a while.
+Still trying to find my flow here, but I'm normally posting game specific updates into the game subreddit, and also run my own [r/CommonGames](https://www.reddit.com/r/CommonGames/) subreddit where I post or crosspost.
+It's still new, but will probably become a good log of development efforts at some point.